Donald Trump set for busy day in Las Vegas on Saturday

 Tax reform discussion

-After his keynote address, Trump and his motorcade will head to the South Point Hotel Casino, where he’ll host a roundtable discussion about tax reform.
+After his keynote address, Trump and his motorcade will head to the South Point, where he’ll host a roundtable discussion about tax reform.
 The 45-minute conversation includes 11 participants from the administration as well as business and political leaders.

 White House officials said during a conference call Friday that the roundtable will feature U.S. Secretary of Labor Alex Acosta, Heller and Nevada Attorney General Adam Laxalt.
-The president will highlight success stories related to the tax plan from residents and prominent business owners.
+The president will highlight tax cut-related success stories from residents and prominent business owners.

-South Point executives are expected to credit the GOP tax bill for bonuses given to more than 300 employees, White House officials said, while casino developers will discuss how the legislation spurred construction on the stalled Fontainebleau casino, now called The Drew Las Vegas.
+South Point executives are expected to credit the GOP tax bill for bonuses given to more than 300 employees, White House officials said, while casino developers will discuss how the legislation spurred construction on the stalled Fontainebleau casino project, now The Drew Las Vegas.

 “The project went bankrupt in 2009, but a group of constructors jump-started construction of this project due to President Trump’s tax cuts,” said Brian Jack, deputy White House political director.
 “And local Nevada residents will discuss how they’re personally benefiting from the president’s enactment of tax cuts.”

-Trump’s visit to Nevada comes as his administration faces scrutiny over a “zero tolerance” policy that’s led to child separations at the border.
+Trump’s administration faces scrutiny over a “zero tolerance” policy that’s led to child separations at the U.S.-Mexico border.
 About 400 people from nine statewide civil rights groups will protest Trump in front of the Suncoast on Saturday morning.

 “The problem at the border was created by the Trump administration and Congress’ inaction to do anything about immigration reform — and Dean Heller is part of that problem,” said Cyndy Hernandez, an organizer with NARAL Pro-Choice Nevada, one of the organizations that will protest.